richardschembri/xptp/README.md

 * No fancy layout options (different font sizes, different colors, …)
 * No animations
 * No support for automatic layouting paragraphs
-* No export function.
-If you really need one, just use a shell script with xdotool and your favorite screenshot application.
 * Slides with exuberant amount of lines or characters produce rendering will not fit in the slide preventing you from holding bad presentations.